darkoperator/Posh-SSH/Readme.md

 #ChangeLog

+##Version 1.4
+* Disabled PorForward commands because of bug in library.
+* Fix upload and download speed issues in SFTP and SCP.

 ##Version 1.3
 * Option to auto accept SSH Fingerprint (Don't personally like it but gotten enough requests to make me do it)
 * Set index to default parameter set.